ddahon/ocaml-compiler/README.md

-# ocaml_compilator
+# ocaml-compiler
-OCaml compilator for a simple language
+OCaml compiler for a simple language